 So basically, a machine needs to perform these four tasks to be considered a computer – at the very least.

-Now, what does all this mean then?
+But what does all this mean then?
 How does a computer perform these four basic tasks?

 Basic Tasks of a Computer: A Simple Example